Chen142/takeaway/README.md

 # Feature list
 1. Without manual interaction, game will be automatically created in every 10 sec.
 (Configurable with game.rest.sec)
-2. Game will be automatically played by 2 processes.
+2. Game will be automatically played by 2 processes, the start number is random(2~10000)
 3. Only 1 game will be running at the same time (otherwise very hard to see what's going on in logs)
 4. When a game comes finishes, the next game will be scheduled.

-// items below not finished yet.
-5. It is Possible to manually schedule a game by posting endpoint `/admin/games/create` with start number.
+5. It is Possible to manually schedule a game by posting endpoint `/admin/games/create` with start number (must be >2) .
 The instance get post will be the game starter (the player sending out the 1st number) The manually scheduled game will be run as the next game after finishing the ongoing one.
 If multiple games created manually they will be queued.